NU-ANTEC/lyo_log/README.md

 # lyo_log
 Logger for old Labconco Freezone lyophilizer.
+At Northwestern University's ANTEC core facility, we operate two mid-2010s Freezone 6 Plus lyophilizers, one with a stoppering shelf.
+We generated this code to monitor the instrument health and to provide users with sample logs.
 Tested on Raspberry Pi 3B+ running Bookworm.
 This set of script was prompt-engineered by ChatGPT and Copilot.

 ## Requirement